 import * as React from 'react';import {Table,Header,HeaderRow,HeaderCell,} from '@table-library/react-table-library/table';const list = [ ... ];const App = () => {const data = { nodes: list };return (<Table data={data}>{(tableList) => (<Header><HeaderRow><HeaderCell>Task</HeaderCell><HeaderCell>Deadline</HeaderCell><HeaderCell>Type</HeaderCell><HeaderCell>Complete</HeaderCell></HeaderRow></Header>)}</Table>);};

-By using these components, you can create a table as a composition from components whereas each component has its own responsibility.
-For example, instead of having only one Table component which accepts one large configuration object, we have composable components -- such as Header, HeaderRow, and HeaderCell, which can receive dedicated props.
+By using these components, you can create a table as a composition from components where each component has its own responsibility.
+For example, instead of having only one Table component which accepts one large configuration object, there are several composable components, such as Header, HeaderRow, and HeaderCell, which can all receive dedicated props.

-Next, let's display our items like we are used to when rendering lists in React by rendering Row components with a key for each item within a Body component:
+Finally, let's display the items in the usual way when rendering lists in React by rendering Row components with a key for each item within a Body component:

 import * as React from 'react';import {Table,Header,HeaderRow,HeaderCell,Body,Row,Cell,} from '@table-library/react-table-library/table';const list = [ ... ];const App = () => {const data = { nodes: list };return (<Table data={data}>{(tableList) => (<><Header>...</Header><Body>{tableList.map((item) => (<Row key={item.id} item={item}><Cell>{item.name}</Cell><Cell>{item.deadline.toLocaleDateString('en-US',{year: 'numeric',month: '2-digit',day: '2-digit',})}</Cell><Cell>{item.type}</Cell><Cell>{item.isComplete.toString()}</Cell></Row>))}</Body></>)}</Table>);};

-Since you have full control over what to render in the Cell components, you can format the data as you need to.
+As you have full control over what to render in the Cell components, you can format the data as you need to.
 A boolean can be translated into a string and a date can be formatted to a readable version.
-There are no special props for the Cell components to get the rendering done.
-Using React Table Library makes it straightforward to render table components in React.
-Head over to the library's documentation to find out more about it and its features.
+There are no special props for the Cell components to do rendering.
+Using React Table Library makes it easy to render Table components in React.
+Go to the library's documentation to find out more about its features.